Information from the Annals of Counseling Psychology

 Although grief has no particular stages, timeline or ending, it doesn’t mean that we will grieve in the same way forever.
 The people that we love and lose are forever engrained in our hearts and minds.
 Over time, the indescribable sorrow of grief morphs into a sort of bittersweet gratitude: still sad that we lost our loved one, but happy and grateful for the gift of sharing our life and time with them.

-After 10 visits with me Bill was relieved to find that the way he was mourning was as normal as anyone else’s, his guilt disappeared and he was starting to look forward to his life again.
+After 10 visits with me, John was relieved to find that the way he was mourning was as normal as anyone else’s, his guilt disappeared and he was starting to look forward to his life again.

 Remember, Expert Counseling is Available in the Algonquin, Cary and Crystal Lake area!

-If you are struggling with grief and need support and guidance, a licensed therapist can help.
+If you are struggling with grief, live in the Cary, Il. area and need support and guidance, a licensed therapist can help.
 Please call my office today, and let’s set up a time to talk.